JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-16.md

 > - 1.4.0: introduce `...OrNull` functions as synonyms and deprecate the affected API (see details in the issue)
 > - 1.5.0: raise the deprecation level of the affected API to an error
 > - 1.6.0: hide the deprecated functions from the public API
-> - \>= 1.7: reintroduce the affected API but with non-nullable return type
+> - &gt;= 1.7: reintroduce the affected API but with non-nullable return type

 ### Deprecate floating-point array functions: contains, indexOf, lastIndexOf